open-telemetry/opentelemetry-collector-contrib/README.md

 appropriate for your component.
 - Implement the needed interface on your component by importing the appropriate component from the core repo.
-Follow the pattern of existing components regarding config and factory soruce files and tests.
+Follow the pattern of existing components regarding config and factory source files and tests.
 - Implement your component as appropriate.
 Provide end-to-end tests (or mock backend/client as appropriate).
-Target is to get 80% of code coverage.
+Target is to get 80% or more of code coverage.
 - Add a README.md on the root of your component describing its configuration and usage, likely referencing some of the yaml files used in the component tests.
 We also suggest that the yaml files used in tests have comments for all available